9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 ### Option B: Deceiving the world.
 The Creator told me, "Dylan Roof is innocent because it [never happened](/MCMBCI/roof.md)."
 The Charleston Church Shooting was a trial run for the church massacres they're performing in [TAG](/).

+## Visitors While You Sleep
+The CIA has increased the number of sleep visits it makes to its workers, in almost all cases they are suggesting suicide.

+These employees of the CIA are highly trained in psychology and enter your dwelling while you sleep to talk to your subconscious.
+If you have done things you cannot understand, this is likely why.
+[Read more.](/PHB33/dhn_sub.md)

 ## Don't Even Think of Suicide
 They really need you and are banking on you to kill your fucking self...
 Don't!
 See this [suicide information we've compiled just for company workers](/PHB33/suicide_info.md)